SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_1_8.png)

+<br> It's always a good practice to look up the monitoring logs to see the exact errorenous steps.
+Head back to the 'Overview' -> 'Monitoring Message Processing Logs' section in the Integration Suite UI.
+Look for Failed messags and trace your API

 ![](/exercises/ex5/images/ex5_1_9.png)

+<br> Click on the 'Info' Log Level link.

 ![](/exercises/ex5/images/ex5_1_10.png)

+<br> You will be led to the 'Authorization' step that failed.

 ![](/exercises/ex5/images/ex5_1_11.png)

+<br> Click on the 'Log Content' and you can see the actual message that it was unable to validate the scope in the token.

 ![](/exercises/ex5/images/ex5_1_12.png)

+<br>Of course, we need to head back to the tenant booker app and copy the set of client credentials labeled 'API Management API Access...'

 ![](/exercises/ex5/images/tenantbooker_2.png)

+<br> Hit your testing client again, only this time with the right set of credentials.
+The scope (APIArtefactUser) attached to the access token will indicate so.

 ![](/exercises/ex5/images/ex5_1_13.png)

+<br> Bingo, if everything was done correctly upto this point.
+We have our first success.
+We are presented with HTTP status code 200 and the root service document is back as our response payload.

 ![](/exercises/ex5/images/ex5_1_14.png)

+> [!NOTE]
+> A note of caution though.
+If is possible that some testing clients (e.g. Postman) could report a strage client side Decompression failed error.
+The reason for the error is possibly that the tools are unable to match the content encoding to what it expects.
+You can see that Postman injects `gzip, deflate, br` within the `Accept-Encoding` header.
+>
+> <br> We have a trick later in the exercise to deal with this error using the API Schema validation policy.
+>

 ![](/exercises/ex5/images/ex5_2_7.png)

+For now to deal with this erreroneous situation, a simple fix would be to drop `br` from the `Accept-Encoding` header.
+Simply pass `gzip, deflate` alone.
+Doing so should give you a successful response back.

 ![](/exercises/ex5/images/ex5_2_8.png)

+An interesting thing to note is that though Bruno client succeeded in making a request at the `/` root OData service document level, when we append the resource `/BusinessPartnerSet` to our URL segment, we start seeing the same 'Decompression Failure' error message here as well.
+Notice that this error happens only when the `br` segment is included in the `Accept-Encoding` header.

 ![](/exercises/ex5/images/ex5_2_14.png)

+<br> Again, we resort to our simple fix to deal with this situation.
+Simply strip off the `br` segment from the header and you will be back on track.

 ![](/exercises/ex5/images/ex5_2_9.png)

+<br> Now, we are at the point to verify the 'Quota Policy' step we added to our API.
+Make > 5 requests to the API within a short span (< 60 seconds).
+You will eventually violate the quota check and will be presented with the `QuotaExceeded` HTTP 429 error code.

 ![](/exercises/ex5/images/ex5_2_10.png)

+<br> Navigate to the 'Header' tab.

 ![](/exercises/ex5/images/ex5_2_30.png)

+<br> Inspect the value of the `x-forwarded-for` header.
+You should an IP string that is unique to your Client from where the request was dispathced.

 ![](/exercises/ex5/images/ex5_2_29.png)

+<br> A simple step would be to go any IP reporting website and match the value of the header with the IP of your client machine.

 ![](/exercises/ex5/images/ex5_2_28.png)

+<br> In the next step, I will connect to a VPN device (instead of direct internet) to make a request.
+Of course, this step is totally optional and makes sense only if you have the means to connect to a different Internet Gateway.

 ![](/exercises/ex5/images/ex5_2_11.png)

+<br> Right after the network switch and within the timespan of a minute, make a few calls to the API and you will no longer see the Quota errors.
+That's because you will recall that we used the `x-forwarded-for` header as the attribute in the policy to uniquely discern calls for quota determination.

 ![](/exercises/ex5/images/ex5_2_12.png)

+<br> To make sure that this indeed is the case, make a note of your newly assigned IP after the network switch.

 ![](/exercises/ex5/images/ex5_2_26.png)

+<br> Go to the 'Headers' section of your testing client and match the value of the new IP with the `x-forwarded-for` header.

 ![](/exercises/ex5/images/ex5_2_27.png)

+<br> Great going so far!
+Continue making a few more requests in the same short span of time and now you are presented with a `surgeProtecttionLimitExceeded` failure.
+This is obviously different from the Quota error we faced earlier.
+You will recall that we placed a surge protection policy even before the quota step could be inspected.
+Given that now we have had 2 sets of IP calling the same API 5 times each, the surge protection kicks in.

 ![](/exercises/ex5/images/ex5_2_13.png)

+So far so good.
+Now let us elegantly handle the `Accept-Encoding` header error by making sure the Client always passes the right value.
+<br>One way to do this would be to make this definition part of the API schema itself.
+To do so, let us head back to the API and click on 'Edit'.

 ![](/exercises/ex5/images/ex5_2_15.png)